jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 main = hakyll $ do
 ~~~~~

 The `RulesM` monad is composed of a few functions.
-A first important one is
-`route`: this creates a new rule for routing items.
-This rule is applied to all
-items it matches -- and matching is done using the `"css/*"` [pattern].
-`idRoute` simply means that an item will be routed to it's own filename.
-For
-example, `css/screen.css` will be routed to `css/screen.css` -- not very
-exciting.
+Seldomly, you want to apply a
+compiler to *all* resources.
+You want to apply a compiler to certain files
+instead.
+That's why the `match` function exists.
+First, let's handle the CSS of
+our file.
+We use a `"css/*"` [Pattern] to match all files in the `css/`
+directory.

 Note that a [Pattern] matches an [Identifier], it doesn't match filenames.